 In fact, there is great career potential with a Dual MBA/MSMOB.
 According to a poll conducted by the Graduate Management Admission Council (GMAC), 72 percent of companies surveyed expect to hire MBA graduates in 2015.
 By combining the quantitative skills acquired through the highly regarded MBA program with the soft skills obtained in the MS program, however, graduates of the dual degree are even better positioned to manage the complexities of leading a business.

-Learn more about your career potential with a dual MBA/MS from Benedictine University: Request more information or call (866) 295-3104 to speak with an admissions advisor.
+Learn more about your career potential with a dual MBA/MS in Management and Organizational Behavior from Benedictine University: Request more information or call (866) 295-3104 to speak with an Admissions Advisor.